 How is it done?

 Myofascial release therapy is rendered through the application of firm pressure and slow strokes through a well-calculated trigger point strategy.
 These slow strokes are applied along the muscle fibres so that a maximum number of knots in the connective tissue can be tackled with complete effectiveness.
-A full body massage does not work in the case of knots as the release happens only when specific points are dealt with.
+A massage does not work in the case of knots as the release happens only when specific points are dealt with.

 This therapy can also be done at home with objects like foam rollers, and tennis balls as these provide strokes and pressure similar to the kind provided by a therapist.
 Dr Garry Ho, the director of Virginia Commonwealth University’s sports medicine fellowship program, says that it is entirely natural to use tools in Myofascial therapy.
 According to him, the Graston Technique, Active Release Technique, Ming Method, Melt Method, and Rolfing are all ways to achieve Myofascial release.